 I've never done a Century, how difficult is this one?

 We are referring to this as the most achievable Century available for first time century riders.
 The profile is very flat.
 See route slip on the day for final details and last minute changes.

-Can I wear my MP3 player or talk on my cell phone while I ride?
+Can I wear my headphones or talk on my cell phone while I ride?

-No - MP3 players that cover both ears are against State law.
+No - headphones that cover both ears are against State law.
 Using a cell phone is not recommended while you ride.
 If you bring your cell phone, please pull over if you need to talk on it, and resume riding when you are finished with the call.